LizFedak/JS-139/study-guide-main.md

 # The Coding Challenge
-- About the same level as the easy/medium challenges I think?
+- About the same level as the easy/medium

+## General coding practice
-- Make a list of all of the 'gotchas'
+- Make a list of all of the 'gotchas' from the course + link to description
-- Review the 'gotchas' in the closure section
+- Esp review the 'gotchas' in the closure section

 ---
 # Study Plan
 - Code 2 of the challenge exercises every day
 - Repeat the example exercises in each section 2-3x